kswedberg/jquery-expander/readme.md

 // whether to keep the last word of the summary whole (true) or let it slice in the middle of a word (false)
 preserveWords: true,

+// whether to normalize the whitespace in the data to display (true) or not (false)
+normalizeWhitespace: true,

 // whether to count and display the number of words inside the collapsed text
 // This will either allow or prevent the word count
 // (and thus the configurable wordCountText) from showing.